Artboomy/japanese-vocabulary-extractor/README.md

 # Installation

 You need to have Python installed on your computer.
-I recommend using Python 3.12 (Make sure to tick the "Add Python to PATH" checkbox during the installation)
+I recommend using Python 3.12 (Make sure to tick the "Add Python to PATH" checkbox during the installation).
+I encountered errors during the installation on Windows with Python 3.13 so in that case, try Python 3.12.

 To install the Japanese Vocabulary Extractor, follow these steps: